How to Safely Pump Breast Milk While Driving a Car

 But did you know that it’s possible to pump while driving?
-It may sound crazy, but there are actually some advantages to pumping while driving—especially if your commute is longer than usual or if you’re on an intense deadline at work.
+It may sound wild, but there are some advantages to pumping while driving—especially if your commute is longer than usual or you’re on an intense deadline at work.

-It is important to understand how breast milk works
+It is essential to understand how breast milk works

-Breast milk is made up of fat, protein and lactose.
+Breast milk is made up of fat, protein, and lactose.
 It also contains antibodies that protect your baby from illness.
-These antibodies change as your baby grows so they can continue to provide protection against different illnesses.
+These antibodies change as your baby grows to continue protecting against different illnesses.

-It is a living substance which means it changes with the needs of your baby.
-For example: if your child has an ear infection or diarrhea, their body will produce more antibodies than usual in response to these conditions so that their immune system can fight them off effectively!
+It is a living substance that changes with your baby’s needs.
+For example, suppose your child has an ear infection or diarrhea.
+In that case, their body will produce more antibodies than usual in response to these conditions so that their immune system can fight them off effectively!

-The great thing about breastmilk is that it can be stored for up to 6 months at room temperature without any issues whatsoever (although some studies show that freezing may be even better).
+The great thing about breastmilk is that it can be stored for up to 6 months at room temperature without any issues (although some studies show that freezing maybe even better).

 And leaks, as well as help you get the most out of your breast pump.
-The first step is to make sure that you have a good fit on your nipple shields and flanges (the part of the pump that fits over your nipples).
-If it’s too loose, air will get into the system which can cause problems with suction.
+The first step is to ensure you have a good fit on your nipple shields and flanges (the part of the pump that fits over your nipples).
+If it’s too loose, air will get into the system, which can cause problems with suction.

 - Make sure the pump is clean.